Career Opportunities

 The Position:

 The Parent-Child Assistance Program (PCAP) Mentor provides in-home, one-on-one mentorship services with a focus on reducing or stopping alcohol and/or drug use during pregnancy.
-You will work to support women to achieve and maintain recovery while encouraging healthy, possible pregnancies.
-Assist in the strengthening of caregiver-child relationships, promotion of healthy childhood growth and development outcomes, and encourage safe home environments.
+You will work, utilizing a harm reduction approach and encourage healthy pregnancies, when applicable, and support overall wellbeing.
+You will also assist in the strengthening of caregiver-child relationships, promotion of healthy childhood growth and development outcomes, and encourage safe home environments.

 You will have a role in enhancing the capacity of the community to prevent Fetal Alcohol Spectrum Disorder through awareness and prevention activities.